quantumburrito/go-task/README.md

-Here’s a comprehensive README draft for your **Go Task CLI** project, incorporating the requirements doc, a feature checklist, a release schedule, and notes on the CI pipeline.
-This format provides clarity on current and future functionality, making it ideal for contributors and users to track development progress.

----

 # Go Task CLI (Pre-Release)

 `Go Task CLI` is a command-line interface tool built in Go, designed to help manage tasks with statuses (ToDo, In Progress, Done) using a JSON storage file for persistence.
 This project is under active development, and the current version focuses on foundational code and testing.